We have quite a few animals for the kids to enjoy. Each one has a unique personality that brings life to the ranch!

 Dewey is a large, sorrel gelding with a wide blaze and four bright, white socks.
-He has been at the ranch helping to impact the lives of kids for over a decade!
+He has been at the ranch helping to impact the lives of kids for almost 20 years!
 He is often referred to as one of our “Gentle Giants,” for he is indeed a very large horse.
 With his big stature comes an even bigger heart.
 Dewey has an incredible ability to connect with many, many kids, especially those that have disabilities or special needs.
 He has a special protective nature about him that attracts kids like a magnet!

-Shadrach, Meshach and Abednego, our resident comedians.
+Shadrach, our resident comedian.
 Always excited to welcome our guests and always able to put a smile on your face.

 Joseph, aka Little Joe.
 The Goat of many colors.
 Always willing to give you a "kiss", be in a "selfie", or go for a walk.

 Clyde, our floppy eared goat.
 Clyde is just as goofy as Little Joe, but really loves butting in for all the attention!